easolhq/easolhq.github.io/docs/theme_architecture/templates.md

 The selections template consists of an `index.html` file.

 The selection is passed via a single `item` [Modifier Selection]({% link docs/reference/objects/modifier_selection_session.md %}) object.
-It combines the data for a particular line item with the guest information for the user currently logged in.
+It combines the data for a particular line item with the guest information for the customer currently logged in.

-Each selection page is automatically generated at `site.com/items/*booking-id*/selections` and can only be accessed by the user to whose booking the selection applies.
+Each selection page is automatically generated at `site.com/items/*booking-id*/selections` and can only be accessed by the customer to whose booking the selection applies.